aws-samples/aws-health-events-insight/README.md

         python3 HealthEventBackFill.py

 Ensure to execute this script in the specific AWS account for which you intend to backfill the events.

+**Option 2: Bulk Backfill across AWS Organization/Organizational Unit (OU)**

+1. In CloudFormation console, create a StackSet with new resources from the template file [OrgHealthEventBackfill.yaml](https://github.com/aws-samples/aws-health-events-insight/blob/main/src/HealthModule/OrgHealthEventBackFill.Yaml).
+2. Input Centerlized Heidi DataCollection Account, DataCollection Region and ResourcePrefix.
+3. Select deployment targets (Deploy to OU or deploy to organization).
+4. Select us-east-1 region to deploy.
+5. Submit.

+Once stacksets are deployed, It will create lambda function which will send events from individual accounts to Heidi datacollection account.
+You can go ahead and remove stacksets once they are deployed as this is once time activity to backfill the events.

 ## **FAQ**